WeMakeMachines/pi-minion/README.md

-_pinion - a small cog which engages the teeth of a larger wheel_
+_pinion - the smaller wheels turns the larger ..._

 # pinion.weather 😈⛅